 The letter code X

 This letter applies to those who are under the age of 16 or deceased.
-The letter X means that the Employee and Employer does not pay any National Insurance Contributions.
+The letter X means that the employee and employer do not pay any National Insurance contributions.

 The letter code H

-Want to know what to do if you have the wrong National Insurance letter codes check out this blog: https://www.cebackoffice.co.uk/youve-using-wrong-national-insurance-letter-code/
+Want to know what to do if you have the wrong National Insurance letter codes?
+Check out our blog: https://www.cebackoffice.co.uk/youve-using-wrong-national-insurance-letter-code/